dvho/MBTI-web-app/README.md

 # Continuous-Choice Myers-Briggs Type Indicator (MBTI)
 This project demonstrates React in a gamut of use cases.
-The Continuous-Choice _Myers-Briggs Type Indicator_ is my modern adaptation of the iconic Forced-Choice _Myers-Briggs Type Indicator_ used ubiquitously throughout the world.
-My adaptation features the ability to answer questions continuously within a range between 0-100 rather than starkly between two forced choices, as in the original.
+The _Continuous-Choice Myers-Briggs Type Indicator_ is my modern adaptation of the iconic forced-choice _Myers-Briggs Type Indicator_ used ubiquitously throughout the world.
+The original forces the examinee to choose starkly between a pair of two extremes (referred to as "Forced-Choice" questioning), having caused a long history of unease in the examinee and inaccurate data.
+Moreover, many of the pairs are not logical opposites, further causing frustration.
+My updated version allows the examinee to indicate preferences more granularly by leaning toward one answer or the other within a range of 0-100 rather than choosing entirely between the two.
 _________________________

 #### How to Use
 * Scroll through the questions and slide sliders left and right according to your preferences.
 * Do not over-analyze the questions.
 Answer quickly and honestly, and keep scrolling.
-* Answer questions “the way you are,” not “the way you’d like to be seen by others."
+* Answer questions the _way you are_ not the _way you’d like to be seen by others_
 _________________________

 #### Features